 Over the last decade people have been more and more aware of his or her environmental footprint.
-We are all trying to be conscious of green habits we can add into our daily lives to sustain our environment; but did you know there are many ways to be green within the green space of your own yard?
+We are all trying to be conscious of green habits we can add into our daily lives to sustain our environment; but did you know there are many ways to be green within the green space of your own yard with environmentally friendly landscaping?

 While you may already be putting your yard to good use with greenery and other aesthetically pleasing features, there are many potential environmentally harmful practices that go into maintaining these features.
-From unnecessary water usage, to pesticide use, to extensive use of mechanical equipment, and overall waste generation, there are many things you can avoid doing, and healthy practices that can be used to keep your yard beautiful while helping to sustain the environment.
+From unnecessary water usage, to pesticide use, to extensive use of mechanical equipment, and overall waste generation, there are many things you can avoid doing, and healthy practices that can be used to keep your yard beautiful while helping to sustain the environment with environmentally friendly landscaping.

-Here are some tips you can use to have an environmentally friendly yard:
+Here are some tips you can use for environmentally friendly landscaping:

 1. Use locally native plants.
 Plants that are native to your region are more likely to naturally survive in the weather conditions where you live.
 These plants will require less maintenance, which will make your gardening routine easier, and help to reduce the use of our natural resources.

 2. Generate your own compost for fertilizer use.
 To master gardeners and landscapers, compost is fertilizing gold.
 Not only is it good for the environment but it is also great for your plants!
 It improves the fertility of your soil and has a lot of nutrients that make your garden healthier.

 3. Use trees to help with your heating and cooling.
 There are several techniques using trees and plants for environmentally friendly landscaping that can help reduce the energy you use for heating and cooling.
 Deciduous trees are able to save you energy in the summer by shading your house, and cooling the air when water evaporates from the trees’ leaves.
 Evergreen trees are good for slowing down cold winds directed at your home in the winter.
 If you choose to plant trees for these purposes remember that location is everything.